quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 ## Clearing the QUIC Bit

-Endpoints that receive the grease_quic_bit transport parameter from a peer SHOULD set the QUIC Bit to an unpredictable value unless another extension assigns specific meaning to the value of the bit.
+Endpoints that receive the grease_quic_bit transport parameter from a peer SHOULD set the QUIC Bit to an unpredictable or random value unless another extension assigns specific meaning to the value of the bit.

 Endpoints can set the QUIC Bit to 0 on all packets that are sent after receiving and processing transport parameters.
 This could include Initial, Handshake, and